trysteng23/Spotify_Jam2024-2025/README.md

 | **Total**    | **93**|

 **Justification**:
-Time was tracked via logging time while working in a google sheet and Git commits.
+Time was tracked via allotting specific amounts of time per week for each 1 week or 2 week sprint and Git commits.
 This solo project required effort across backend, frontend, Spotify integration, testing, final documentation, and class assignments.
 A great deal of time was also spent debugging authentication and queue fairness logic.
 Presentation and preparation efforts added to total commitment as well.

 ---